Double-mindedness

-Double-mindedness is a concept used in the philosophy and theology of the Danish philosopher Søren Kierkegaard as insincerity, egoism, or fear of punishment.
-The term was used in the Bible in the Epistle of James.
-Kierkegaard developed his own systematic way to try to detect double-mindedness in himself.
+Double-mindedness is a concept used in theology and philosophy.
+In Christian theology, the term comes from the Bible in the Epistle of James, where the author exhorts the reader to avoid the self-deception that comes from being halfhearted in one's commitment to God.
+The Danish philosopher Søren Kierkegaard used the same term but made it refer to insincerity, egoism, or fear of punishment.
+The term was to help him develop his own systematic way to try to detect double-mindedness in himself.